direktiv/direktiv.github.io/docs/specification.md

         type: reservationAccept
         context:
           source: "reservation.*"
-          guestName: '{{ .guestName }}'
+          guestName: jq(.guestName)
           venue: "Compu Global HMN"
     - transition: "reservation-decline"
       event:
         type: reservationDecline
         context:
           source: "reservation.*"
-          guestName: '{{ .guestName }}'
+          guestName: jq(.guestName)
           venue: "Compu Global HMN"
 ```

 When a workflow reaches an EventXor State it will halt its execution until it receives any matching event in its `events` list, where matches are determined according to the `type` and `context` parameters.
 While `type` is a required string constant, `context` can include any number of key-value pairs that will be used to filter for a match.
 The keys for this context field will be checked within the CloudEvent's Context metadata fields for matches.
-By default any context value will be treated as a standard JavaScript Regex pattern, but if the value begins with{{ "`{{`  and ends with " }} it will instead be treated as a `jq` command to generate a JavaScript Regex pattern.
+By default, any context value will be treated ass a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
+For example: `"Hello jq(.name)!"`

 If the `timeout` is reached without receiving matches for any required event a `direktiv.stateTimeout` error will be thrown, which may be caught and handled via `catch`.